TheWidlarzGroup/react-native-notificated/docs/docs/intro/animations/custom-transitions.md

 Every time a notification is about to be shown, the library renders the UI part wrapped with an `<Animated.View />` and applies **animated styles** to it so it knows how it should animate.

 The source of these styles comes from the **animation config** that is generated wih `generateAnimationConfig` function and is used internally by the library to generate the animations.
-You can also use it yourself to cretae whatever transition you desiere.
+You can also use it yourself to cretae whatever transition you desire.

 Summarizing, there are *4 properties* that can controll the transtion.
 They all are handled by `generateAnimationConfig` and go as follows: